klugumair/AI-Air-Canvas/README.md

+AI Air Canvas

 Draw in the air with your hand.
-No stylus, no touchscreen — just your webcam and your index finger.
+No stylus, no touchscreen just your webcam and your index finger.

 Live demo → ai-canvaslive.netlify.app